 Why you need your own Square Squad

 Relationships are all there is.
-Everything in the universe only exits because it is in relationship to everything else.
+Everything in the universe only exists because it is in relationship to everything else.
 Nothing exists in isolation.
 We have to stop pretending we are individuals that can go it alone.

 - Margaret Wheatley